-- 11. The Council has appointed an Independent Person(s). - 12.
-The Independent Person is not (and has not within the last five years from 1 July 2012) been a Member or an Officer of the Council. - 13.
-The Monitoring Officer will consult the Independent Person on action to be taken under these arrangements at all points relevant stages of the complaints process. - 14.
-A Member who is the subject of a complaint is also entitled to refer to the Independent Person for advice during the course of a complaint. - 15.
-The Independent Person receives expenses for undertaking this role but no other remuneration.
+- 13. The Council has appointed an Independent Person(s). - 14.
+The Independent Person is not (and has not within the last five years from 1 July 2012) been a Member or an Officer of the Council. - 15.
+The Monitoring Officer will consult the Independent Person on action to be taken under these arrangements at all relevant stages of the complaints process as directed by this Document. - 16.
+A Member who is the subject of a complaint is also entitled to refer to the Independent Person for advice during the course of a complaint.
+Where possible, the Monitoring Officer will refer the Member to a second independent person to help avoid a conflict of interest for the independent person liaising with the Monitoring Officer.

+17. The Independent Person receives expenses for undertaking this role but no other remuneration unless the Audit & Standards Committee recommends otherwise.